smittytone/HighlighterSwift/README.md

 ## Licences

-HighlighterSwift, like Highlightr before it, is released under the terms of the MIT Licence.
-Hightlight.js is released under the BSD 3-Clause Licence.
+**HighlighterSwift**, like *Highlightr* before it, is released under the terms of the MIT Licence. *Hightlight.js* is released under the BSD 3-Clause Licence.

-HighlighterSwift is &copy; 2023, Tony Smith.
+**HighlighterSwift** is &copy; 2023, Tony Smith.
 Portions are &copy; 2016, Juan Pablo Illanes.
 Other portions are &copy; 2006-2023, Ivan Sagalaev.